MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you disable this policy setting, script code on pages in the zone is prevented from running.

-- If you do not configure this policy setting, script code on pages in the zone is prevented from running.
+- If you don't configure this policy setting, script code on pages in the zone is prevented from running.
 <!-- RestrictedSitesZoneAllowActiveScripting-Description-End -->

 <!-- RestrictedSitesZoneAllowActiveScripting-Editable-Begin -->